mschmidtDev/hangman/README.md

 3. Yes, the encryption on the .txt is one of the easiest to crack, but it was set in the specification,

-4. The Makefile doesn't work (yet).
-Please use this program on Windows and or in Code::Blocks.